UK's new travel testing plan will boost flying, minister says

 Airlines have cut back their already anaemic flying schedules for autumn due to mounting travel restrictions in Europe.

-Shapps said the government was working hard to get the new arrivals regime in place and much of the work had already been done.
+Shapps said the government was working hard to get the new arrivals regime in place and much of the work had already been done, with another approach also being considered for pre-departure testing.
 Final details due in early November.

+British Airways said in a statement it backed pre-flight testing, “where travellers arriving in the UK all have a negative test up to 72 hours before flying”.

 After a 1.2 billion pound rescue and nearly 5,000 job cuts, Virgin is prepared for a severe downturn which continues into next year, but he warned that beyond that there would be airline failures.